shenwzh3/jgr-anonymous/human_evaluation/README.md

 ```

 The annotators need to judge which one of the two summaries is better in the three aspects separately.
-For example, if summary #1 is better than summary #2 in the aspect of informative, then the evaluators should type “1” behind "[***] informative:", which means summary #1 wins on informative.
-And if summary #2 wins in readability, then type “2” behind "[***] readability:".
+For example, if summary #1 is better than summary #2 in the aspect of informative, then the evaluators should type “1” behind `[***] informative:`, which means summary #1 wins on informative.
+And if summary #2 wins in readability, then type “2” behind `[***] readability:`.
 If the two summaries draw with each other in an aspect, then type “0” in the cell below that aspect.

 The meaning of the three aspects:
 Informative: The extent to which the summary contains the key information of the original document.
 Factual consistency: The extent to which the facts contained in the abstract are consistent with the facts stated in the original document.
 Readability: Whether the abstract is easy to read, free from language problems and fluent.

+We provide the information about which model the `summary #1` and `summary #2` come from for each sample.